 important from the urgent, tackle

 Sense how it feels to honor all that remains unfinished.
 When we allow ourselves to welcome the tension between limitless opportunities and finite time, we hone discernment and an ability to let go with a light heart.

 And, like so many things in life, the business of blessing is never done.
-You will have likely noticed that in each of the blessings shared over the past week, Br.
+In each of the blessings shared in the Summer Blessings: Practice Series I, Br.
 David has followed a pattern — “first expressing delight in a blessing received, following with a resolution to pass it on.”
-As we come to the end of our eight-day practice we invite you to continue this pattern in your own life.
+We invite you to continue this pattern in your own life.
 Allow yourself to notice and delight in the blessings that surround you.
 Then, filled and inspired by the celebration, pass it on so that the blessings flow through and from you with heart and great-fullness.